pdumais/synth/README.md

 - 5V system, but requires +12,-12 rails for modules using opamps
 - uses computer PSU
 - 2 signal paths:
     1) The audio signal. -5 - +5V.
-Any digital conversion should happens with 24bit or at least 16 bit
     2) Control Voltages.
 They work on unipolar 5V.
-Digital conversions of 10bits.

 # Current modules
 - [dual VCO and quad LFO.
 Square only](modules/osc)